What is a healthy food system?

 Free trade in a healthy food system

-The governments most able to create sustainable healthy food systems will be those that limit their size and scope to enforcement of free trade.
-Rather than controlling prices, salaries, workforce development (ie: education), and quality of products traded between consumers from producers, these governments would work to ensure truth in labeling, limit price-fixing, and otherwise work to ensure that buyers and sellers are on equal playing fields.
+The governments most able to create sustainable, healthy food systems will be those that limit their size and scope to enforcement of free trade and minimizing corruption.
+(2025 update: This opinion, stated in 2014, was recently supported by a 2025 study in Frontiers in Environmental Science.
+See https://www.frontiersin.org/journals/environmental-science/articles/10.3389/fenvs.2025.1568601/full ) Rather than rigidly controlling prices, salaries, and workforce development (ie, education), such governments might emphasize work to ensure truth in labeling, limit price-fixing, and access to information that buyers and sellers are on equal playing fields.

 Conclusions

 1) restore microbiomes to the agricultural, environmental, biological, and health care systems that define our food systems.
-This can be accomplished with regenerative agricultural practices.
+This can be accomplished with regenerative agricultural practices and more informed consumer food choices.

 2) empower free markets by liberating education systems from the conformity, compliance, and dependence promoted by government overreach while fostering entrepreneurship with true free market policies.
 The combination of liberated citizens and liberated local markets would ignite the renaissance of small businesses that would support healthy food systems.